hellonico/niclojure/text/01_Leiningen.md

 ### Java Integration

 Note that the scala integration right above is also supported by the original java.
+This is actually built in leiningen.
 Here is how you put it together just in case:

 @@@ ruby 30_java.clj @@@